bartoqid/PAN-AF/README.md

 ### BPA Automation

-The BPA Automation is to easily generate Best Practice Assessment report for Palo Alto Networks firewall
+The BPA Automation is a tool to generate Best Practice Assessment report for Palo Alto Networks firewall.
+This tool does not require a tech support file.

 The logic is as follows:
 1. Generate show system info, show running config, time and license